-- Current Heart and Stroke Foundation Basic Life Support Provider (Level C) CPR must be valid from October until the end of June for the academic year of study.
-SAIT offers the above CPR course on a continuous basis (CPRS 001 BLS Provider [Level C] CPR).
-Please note that only Heart and Stroke Foundation of Canada CPR certification will be accepted. - Updated Immunization Records: Most practicum sites require students to demonstrate updated immunization status prior to attending practicum.
+- Current Heart and Stroke Foundation Basic Life Support Provider (Level C) CPR must be valid from October through June (Fall intakes) or June through February (Spring intakes) - Updated Immunization Records: Most practicum sites require students to demonstrate updated immunization status prior to attending practicum.
 The receiving practicum site has the right to refuse students who cannot prove they have met all the required immunizations. - Security Clearance: According to the Protection for Persons in Care Act, our practica sites require that students obtain a Police Information Check including Vulnerable Sector Check, prior to going on practicum.
 Any criminal code offence for which a pardon has not been received may be a deterrent to a student's entry into practicum, and therefore will result in an uncompleted program or non-graduating status.
 Successful candidates will be asked to provide a clear Police Information Check including Vulnerable Sector Check record to the School of Health and Public Safety main office by orientation day.
 Please review the security clearance process document for specific details.
 Be aware that record must be dated no earlier than 90 days prior to your program orientation day (typically orientation day is held the week prior to the first day of class). - Health and Wellness Status: Due to the demanding nature of the work in the health care field and Occupational Health and Safety requirements, the health care field has a strong focus on health and wellness.
 Students with a medical condition or disability that may impact them in a practicum setting are strongly advised to discuss concerns with the program academic chair and/or SAIT Accessibility Services as soon as possible upon acceptance into the program.
 Please review the attached document for guidance on entering an allied health program with a medical condition or disability.